Gina Haspel: Early CIA career

 Haspel joined the CIA in January 1985 as a reports officer.
 She held several undercover overseas positions.
 Her first field assignment was from 1987 to 1989 in Ethiopia, Central Eurasia, Turkey, followed by several assignments in Europe and Central Eurasia from 1990 to 2001.
 From 1996 to 1998, Haspel served as station chief in Baku, Azerbaijan.

 From 2001 to 2003, her position was listed as Deputy Group Chief, Counterterrorism Center.

 Between October and December 2002, Haspel was assigned to oversee a secret CIA prison in Thailand Detention Site GREEN, code-named Cat's Eye, which housed persons suspected of involvement in Al-Qaeda.
 The prison was part of the US government's "extraordinary rendition" program after the September 11 attacks, and used torture techniques such as waterboarding.
 According to a former senior CIA official, Haspel arrived as station chief after the interrogation of Abu Zubaydah but was chief during the waterboarding of Abd al-Rahim al-Nashiri.

-On January 8, 2019, Carol Rosenberg, of the Miami Herald, reported that partially redacted transcripts from a pre-trial hearing of Guantanamo Military Commission of Khalid Sheikh Mohammed, seemed to indicate that Haspel had been the "Chief of Base" of a clandestine CIA detention site on the Guantanamo Bay Naval Station, in the 2003–2004 period.
+On January 8, 2019, Carol Rosenberg of the Miami Herald reported that partially redacted transcripts from a pre-trial hearing of Khalid Sheikh Mohammed by the Guantanamo Military Commission seemed to indicate that sometime during the 2003–2004 period, Haspel had been the "Chief of Base" of a clandestine CIA detention site on the Guantanamo Bay Naval Station.